Hard-constrained Physics-informed Neural Networks for Interface Problems: Methodologies

 \subsection{Windowing approach}

-\todo[inline]{Kevin: we might want to build up from simpler cases, as done for the buffer approach section, rather than presenting the general framework from the beginning.} In this section, we describe the \textit{windowing approach}, whose objective is to automatically enforce interface and boundary constraints within the PINN framework.
+In this section, we describe the \textit{windowing approach}, whose objective is to automatically enforce interface and boundary constraints within the PINN framework.
 This is achieved through a solution ansatz written as a sum of interior, boundary, and interface contributions,

 The trainable functions $g_{b,d}$, $g_{b,n}$, $g_{ij,d}$ and $g_{ij,n}$ either prescribe the boundary/interface conditions or neural networks defined only on the boundary/interface, which will be introduced subsequently.
 The purpose of window functions is to confine neural networks to the neighborhood of the corresponding interior/boundary/interface of the domains.
 In theory, any architecture can be used for neural network functions $NN(\bx;\theta)$.
 In this study, for simplicity, we only consider simple fully connected multi-layer perceptrons.
 Each term with the corresponding window is first introduced using a one-dimensional space example, and extension to higher dimensions will be discussed subsequently.